RunMat

 GitHub

-csvwrite — Write numeric matrices to comma-separated text files using MATLAB-compatible offsets.
+csvwrite — Write numeric matrices to CSV files in MATLAB and RunMat.

 • Only real numeric or logical inputs are accepted.
 Logical values are converted to 0 and 1 before writing.
 Complex and textual inputs raise descriptive errors.